SnowManKvickt/cslegacy-web-project/README.md

 This project is a responsive Bootstrap 5-based website for the CS:Legacy game.
 The site serves as a landing page showcasing the game, its features, and providing ways for visitors to support the project.

+## A demo preview of the website can be found at: https://cslegacydemo.ladderstats.com
 ## Website Sections

 ### 1. Hero Section